 So here’s my advice: don’t sweat what you can’t control.
 Work with the students to prepare them for the exam.

-Then perform the Please-let-my-student-do-well dance the night before and morning of the test.
-I believe you can learn the steps on YouTube.
+Then perform the Please-let-my-student-do-well dance the night before and the morning of the test.
+I believe you can learn the steps on TikTok.

 Now, let’s break down each part of the exam.